 When signing anything, assume that a dispute is inevitable so that you can best prepare for it and protect yourself.
 Negotiate for an added contract clause that requires renegotiation, mediation, or arbitration in the event of a disagreement instead of litigation, as it will save you future legal troubles.

 If you need help with business negotiation strategies, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.